 burnup_function Name of the Burnup sub-block, if any (typically burnup).
-May not be used with the burnup line command.
-Use of burnup_function is preferred.
+May not porosity Name of porosity variable.
+Typically porosity.
+Optional.

 oxy_to_metal_ratio Ratio of oxygen atoms to metal atoms.

 Pu_content Weight fraction of Pu in MOX fuel (typically 0.07).